How do I...

 You can request enrollment verification through the Registrar's site.

-New freshmen will take the tests during Regional Placement testing; you will receive information about that in February.
+New freshmen starting in the fall will take all three tests during Regional Placement testing in the spring.
+You'll receive information about Regional Placement testing in February.

 Transfer students will have an opportunity to take the placement test during Transfer Orientation.